Submersible Linear Sensors

 Made from marine grade stainless steel, and offering the reliability that is not possible from a submersible lvdt or linear potentiometer, our sensors have served a host of different industries such as wastewater and off-shore oil drilling.

-While our subsea sensors can withstand long-term submersion at depths of up to 3500m, they are also well suited for use in any other harsh environment where equipment is likely to be exposed to water or non-corrosive liquid.
+Another use for the submersible linear sensor is as an alternative to a waterproof linear potentiometer.
+Although our subsea sensors can withstand submersion in depths of up to 3500m, they are also suitable for applications in any harsh environment where the sensor might be exposed to excessive amounts of fresh water or other non-corrosive liquid.

-Click here to find a submersible tilt sensor
+Click here to find a submersible linear sensor.

 In Focus: The Incredible Features of a Submersible Sensor

 Amongst the different types of sensor, a submersible sensor is probably the most resilient.
 It is specially designed to function and withstand the extreme pressure underwater.
 It also has the potential to last for many years if properly used and maintained.
 It is made from fine-grade stainless steel that is capable of enduring the conditions under the sea.
 Whether the sensor is exposed to deep waters or on air, a submersible position sensor can be expected to deliver durability with outstanding and accurate measurements.

 To what depth can linear sensors be expected to work?

 A submersible sensor is built to work in deep waters.
 Don’t let the size fool you because despite of its compact size, it boasts accurate data on the slant that it measures.
 A linear position sensor is sufficiently durable enough to tolerate pressure of depths up to 3,500m, however, some can endure deeper waters and still give high precision measurements.